timwassenburg/default-model-order/README.md

 ```

 ### Publish config (optional)
-If you want to change the default column name or direction you can publish the config file.
+Suppose you wish to modify the default column name or direction.
+In that case, you may publish the configuration file to make the necessary adjustments.
+To do so, run the following command:
 ```
 php artisan vendor:publish --provider="TimWassenburg\DefaultModelOrder\DefaultModelOrderServiceProvider" --tag="config"
 ```